A note on disjointness and discrete elements in partially ordered vector spaces: Abstract

 \section{Abstract}

 The notions of disjointness and discrete elements play a prominent role in the classical theory of vector lattices.
 There are at least three different generalizations of the notion of disjointness to a larger class of partially ordered vector spaces.
 In recent years, one of these generalizations has been widely studied in the context of pre-Riesz spaces.
 The notion of $D$-disjointness is the most general of the three disjointness concepts.
 In this paper we study $D$-disjointness and the related concept of a $D$-discrete element.
 We establish some basic properties of $D$-discrete elements in Archimedean partially ordered spaces, and we investigate their relationship to discrete elements in the theory of pre-Riesz spaces.
+We then apply our results to establish the equivalence of pervasiveness and weak pervasiveness in finite-dimensional Archimedean pre-Riesz spaces.